bluejayA/substation/docs/architecture/navigation.md

 }
 ```

----

-## Input Handling

-### 3-Layer Priority Model
+## Input Handling: The 3-Layer Model

 Input handling uses a priority-based delegation model to ensure the right handler processes each key press.
+The model has three layers with decreasing priority.

-#### Layer 1: View-Specific Navigation (Highest Priority)
+### Layer 1: View-Specific Navigation

-**Responsibility**: Handle navigation keys that require immediate response.

-**Keys Handled**:

-- Enter (10, 13): Navigate to selected item
-- Arrow keys (258, 259): Move selection up/down
-- Page Up/Down (338, 339): Fast navigation

-**When to Use**:

-- When navigation must happen BEFORE other processing
-- When default behavior needs to be overridden
-- When view-specific navigation logic is required

-**Example** (AdvancedSearchView):
+Layer 1 handles navigation keys that require immediate response.
+This includes Enter for navigating to selected items, arrow keys for moving selection, and Page Up/Down for fast navigation.
+Views use this layer when navigation must happen before other processing, when default behavior needs to be overridden, or when view-specific navigation logic is required.

+Here's an example from AdvancedSearchView.
+When in main search mode and InputPriority says it's a navigation key, we check if it's Enter and if we have results.
+If both are true, we navigate to the detail view and return true to indicate we handled the input.
+Otherwise, we fall through to Layer 2.

 ```swift
 static func handleInput(_ key: Int32) -> Bool {